sdr-enthusiasts/gitbook-adsb-guide/container-configuration/deploy-readsb-container.md

 docker-compose up -d
 ```

+As we have defined our `readsb` container with `restart: always`, the containers will be automatically started if the host is rebooted.

 ## Healthcheck

 Images can implement [healthchecks](https://docs.docker.com/engine/reference/builder/).
 A healthcheck is a script that docker runs within the container periodically thats tells docker whether the container is operating as expected.